-Our Socio-Economic Engineering philosophy, originated by the founder of The Bankstreet Group after he served for six years as Deputy Minister of Finance in an African developing country, underscores the technical protocols, (“back office” criteria and strategies), used to structure and implement Social Responsible Investing projects in emerging markets.
+Our Socio-Economic Engineering philosophy, originated by the founder of The Bankstreet Group after he served for six years as Deputy Minister of Finance in an African developing country, underscores the technical protocols, (“back office” criteria and strategies), used to structure and implement Social Responsible Investing projects in developing markets.
 Our area of concentration is the Caribbean Region.
 Investors are beginning to look beyond the very fragile investment markets in their own North American and Euro economies, that yield somewhat meagre investment returns in a climate of increasing investment risk.
 These investors are our potential clients and form the core essence of socially responsible investing which has evolved as one of the most optimistic emerging trends in the financial world today.
 Socially responsible investing integrates an investor's financial goals and values with a voice in shaping the future of somewhat fragile societies.

-Bankstreet researches and then promotes a number of small, yet, lucrative emerging market projects in the Caribbean region, projects that offer very secure investment opportunities principal among which we focus on low to middle income home construction projects for local consumption, high-tech pre-paid affordable cell phone opportunities, establishment of small, local banking and investment institutions, computer industry and peripherals), high-speed Internet services, small manufacturing plants to produce exportable goods and Insurance products.
-Whether we are investing our own funds or client funds we become active fiduciary participants in all projects and, when necessary, become active owners.
+Our Socio-economic engineers research and then promote a number of small, yet, lucrative developing market projects in the Caribbean region, projects that offer very secure investment opportunities principal among which we focus on low to middle income home construction projects for local consumption, small computer industry projects and peripherals, high-speed Internet services, small manufacturing plants to produce exportable goods and insurance products.
+Whether we are investing our own funds or client funds, we become active fiduciary participants in all projects and, when necessary, become active owners.
 We strive to think and act locally but always stress the fact that we have the greatest impact on getting things done when we have a direct influence.

-It has been our goal for the last twenty years to establish a Private Equity Group (note must be taken that we did not use the word “Fund”) that would promote the basics of “socio-economic engineering”.
-We believe that this is the only approach to be used in financing projects in what might be defined as emerging markets or to be more graphic, “developing nations”..
+It has been our goal for the last twenty years to establish and maintain a Private Equity Group (note must be taken that we did not use the word “Fund”) that promotes the basics of “socio-economic engineering”.
+We believe that this is the only approach to be used in financing projects in what might be defined as risk laden markets or to be more graphic, “developing nations”..
 Unlike the more traditionally approach to Private Equity, socio-economic engineering requires a thorough understanding of respective jurisdictions, cultural differences, education, customs, judicial systems, political stability, financial stability of the jurisdiction, …..None of these parameters can be evaluated effectively by EU or U.S. based financial groups who do not have professional “on the ground” teams….who rely on very sophisticated risk management software that lack a number of elements critical to doing business in very unsophisticated investment environments.

-Funding private projects in emerging markets requires a thorough evaluation and analysis of several aspects that are inherent in the project itself, specific country where it is located, and to the project owners.
+Funding private projects in developing markets requires a thorough evaluation and analysis of several aspects that are inherent in the project itself, specific country where it is located, and to the project owners.
 In almost all developing countries the stage of growth varies considerably due to for example,changes in the political environment.
-Consequently, in order to secure the viability of funding in these countries, a detail research and investigation of the following is initiated:
+Consequently, in order to secure the viability of funding in these countries, we initiate a detail research and investigation of the following:

 Since the evaluation of project funding requires careful planning at its early stages, the checklist to be met for each project should contain the following items: